Sebastian-gthb/BoxWorld/README.md

-This is Epson HX-20 version of the game Box World (a Sokoban clone) writen in Microsoft Basic.
+This is a Epson HX-20 version of the game Box World (a Sokoban clone) writen in Microsoft Basic.
 The program code is optimized for size and has been greatly reduced and is difficult to read.
 If I finished, I upload an god to read version wir comments.

 This version has the following features: